Print

 5. Transfer the skillet to the oven and bake until the orzo is cooked through, 15 to 18 minutes.

 6. Add the olives and herbs, and stir to combine.
-Taste and adjust the seasonings, if needed.
+Taste and season with more salt, if needed.
 Serve warm.

 Notes